ioos/Cloud-Sandbox/jupyterhub/README.md

 ## Adding Users

-First, create the Linux user account if it doesn't already exist on the system.
+First, create the Linux user account if it doesn't already exist on the system, and add it to the jupyterhub group.

 ```
 sudo useradd example_user
-sudo usermod -aG wheel example_user
+sudo usermod -aG jupyterhub example_user
 ```

 Next, fill out the username mapping to map the Google user to a local Unix user.
 For example: